saltukalakus/idiomatic-rust-snippets/README.md

 I am expanding it as I use and learn this awesome language with my friend [Copilot](https://docs.github.com/en/copilot/about-github-copilot/what-is-github-copilot) 😆.
 Pages with a **WIP** note haven't been reviewed and the information in those pages may have incorrect information.

-This is a personal project and is not associated with the Rust Foundation in any way.
+This is a personal project and is not associated with the Rust Foundation.

 Please like ⭐️⭐️⭐️, share, and contribute.
 All pull requests are welcome.